Volvo Ocean Race

 Battling the high seas to reach Galway, Ireland

 One of the most exciting, high-adrenalin yacht races in the world wound its way into Galway City on 23 May.
-This dramatic, months-long event saw eight of the best professional teams battle with high waves and horrifically inhospitable conditions over 39,000 nautical miles, stopping off at various ports around the globe to reach the historically rich city of Galway in the West of Ireland on Leg 9.
-The Ireland/Chinese entry, The Green Dragon, is skippered by Britain’s double Olympic silver medallist Ian Walker, and boasts a wealth of Irish talent, including Ireland’s own Yachtsman of the Year, Damian Foxall.
-To follow this fast-paced race over each Leg, check out the official Volvo Ocean Race website
+This dramatic, months-long event saw eight of the best professional teams battle with high waves and horrifically inhospitable conditions over 39,000 nautical miles, with stopovers in port cities around the globe to reach the historically rich city of Galway in the West of Ireland on Leg 9.
+To follow the fast-paced race over each Leg, check out the official Volvo Ocean Race website

 A welcome like no other

 From 23 May to 6 June 2009, the fastest yachts on the planet took a break from their oceanic endurance test to sail into Galway Bay.
 Sailors on land and sea enjoyed the stunning sight of these magnificent vessels up close, while mingling with some of the world’s leading yachtsmen.
 This historic Irish city gave them céad mile fáilte (one hundred thousand welcomes) from Ireland.
 Over 500 pleasure and support crafts gathered on the more gentle port waters to greet the seafarers through the night, while thousands of spectators lined the quayside bristling with enthusiasm and cheering on the weary teams as they arrived, inluding Ireland’s Green Dragon.